KiranS22/full-stack-engineer-training/Portfolio_Projects/full-stack-ecommerce/README.md

 Navigate to the frontend or backenx folder > Click on .env and edit the variable names as you see approprate.
 If you do not customise the environmrnt variables you may expirence erors with the code in this repository.

+## Things I've learnt whilst making this oroject

+## Things that I've struggled with

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).